Charlotte Mason Center

 Studio Art for Teens: Sharon Jeffus of Visual Manna showcases the work of her teen artists who are pursuing art as a ministry.
-More than forty lessons are available in this ongoing art study.
+More than fifty lessons are available in this art study.
 Each lesson is designed to be done in a one- or two-week period.
 Lessons teach artistic skills through the study and imitation of the masters.

 Charlotte Mason believed in the importance of a child’s spiritual development, not only their academic knowledge.
 Studying the lessons the Bible teaches, the foundations for a life pleasing to God, and the steps necessary to developing a God-honoring character were an essential part of her approach to education.
 All of the Bible classes on SchoolhouseTeachers.com support these goals.